Tokyo Boys & Girls

-Story
+Plot

 Mimori Kosaka is accepted into Meidai Attached High School, which is her dream school because of its fashionable uniforms.
 Mimori dreams of being cute and feminine and finding a boyfriend in high school.
 Although Mimori looks forward to enjoying her first year of high school, things do not go as planned.
 After befriending a girl named Nana, Mimori reunites with her childhood friend, Haruta.
 However, instead of being friendly towards Mimori, Haruta is seeking revenge against her.
 A love triangle also develops when Nana falls in love with Kazukita Kuniyasu, who is in love with Mimori.
 As Mimori only likes Haruta, things get complicated.